 In this paper we investigate the potential of selective correlation using affectors and affectees branches to improve branch prediction.
 Experimental analysis of affectors and affectees revealed that many branches have few correlations and often the correlations have holes between them.
-Prediction using selective correlation, based on oracle selection of affectors and affectees, is shown to have significant potential to improve accuracy for a both a limit and a realistic predictor.
+Prediction using selective correlation, based on affectors and affectees, is shown to have significant potential to improve accuracy for a both a limit and a realistic predictor.
 The analysis also shows that correlations past memory instruction are needed for best accuracy.
 Overall, our study suggests that may be worthwhile to consider the design of a realistic predictor that can exploit the properties exhibited by affectors and affectees correlation patterns by learning correlations with and without holes from long history.
-Another possible direction of future work, is to apply the findings of this paper to static branch prediction, and to other types of predictors, such as values and dependences.